mcNets/chatgpt/readme.md

-This project requires a appsettings.json file with this information:
+This project requires an appsettings.json file with this information:

 ```json
 {